They say…

 Brand value?
 Tesco Value Bitter.
 Pic: Ewan Munro, Wikimedia Creative Commons.

 Supermarket beer ranges look dazzlingly extensive at first glance but on closer inspection turn out to be rather restricted and predictable.
-Much of the shelf space is taken up by mass market multipacks, and while I confess to having a morbid interest in 2.1% ABV Tesco Value at 51p a litre, it’s not the sort of thing you’d want to match with Rochefort 10 in a comparative tasting.
+Much of the shelf space is taken up by mass multipacks, and while I confess to having a morbid interest in 2.1% ABV Tesco Value Bitter at 51p a litre, it’s not the sort of thing you’d want to match with Rochefort 10 in a comparative tasting.

 More space is now given over to British speciality ales, but often from the same usual suspects: Greene King, W&D, Wychwood, Badger, Fullers and the like, most likely filtered and/or pasteurised.
 The lack of a varied range of British real ale in a bottle continues to dog supermarket beer listings: the few you will find are the same old strong pale ales, with imported beers like Hoegaarden and Duvel sometimes making up more than half of the live yeast quotient.